 The Chief Minister’s Charitable Fund was created in June 2018 with the objective to assist in meeting the social, economic, cultural, educational, environmental and other charitable needs of the community in the Australian Capital Territory (and the immediately surrounding region) for the public benefit.
 The ACT Government invested $5 million as seed funding to kick-start a long term commitment to our local charities and community sector to support their incredible work and also explore innovative solutions to meeting community needs.
 The Chief Minister’s Charitable Fund Grant Program is aimed at addressing the needs of vulnerable people by supporting and working with charitable organisations and social enterprises.
 The fund is managed by Hands Across Canberra.

 Please read the below application guidelines carefully before completing your application form online.
-We have shortened the application forms due to the urgency of the situation.
+If you have any questions, don't hesitate to contact Julia (firstname.lastname@example.org).

 - Community organisations and social enterprises working with socially disadvantaged and vulnerable groups

 - Location: projects delivered in Canberra and the nearby region

 - Exclusions: funding will not be considered for overseas study, or travel, lobbying, political activities, completed projects for expenses that have already been acquitted or salaries for regular staff.
 To avoid duplication, activities that receive funds from the ACT government’s stimulus packages will not be eligible.